GemHunt/CoinSorter/scripts/AWSCaffeDigetsBuild.md

 # installing CUDA
 sudo dpkg -i cuda-repo-ubuntu1404_7.0-28_amd64.deb

+#Does this do anthing here:
 sudo apt-get update
+sudo apt-get dist-upgrade

 sudo apt-get install cuda

 # setting the environment variables so CUDA will be found